 Worksites must have designated supervision that provides guidance, work assignments, and skill development.
-Supervisors should complete evaluations every two weeks; review and approve timesheets; keep staff informed of any issues and/or exceptional performance; and report any accidents immediately.
+Supervisors should complete evaluations every two weeks to document progress or potential issues to address and shared with the participant and staff; review and approve timesheets; keep staff informed of any issues and/or exceptional performance; and report any accidents immediately.
 Worksites must also maintain work experience agreements along with emergency contact information for the participant.